gravity182/homeserver/Installation.md

 ## Calibre Web Automated Book Downloader

-[Calibre-Web-Automated-Book-Downloader](https://github.com/calibrain/calibre-web-automated-book-downloader) allows you to download books from Anna's Archive directly to the CWA instance.
+[Calibre-Web-Automated-Book-Downloader](https://github.com/calibrain/calibre-web-automated-book-downloader) allows you to download books from Anna's Archive directly to your CWA instance.

-If you're a [AA donator member](https://annas-archive.org/donate), you can provide an API token for faster downloads.
+If you're an [AA donator member](https://annas-archive.org/donate), you can provide an API token for faster downloads.
 Set it in `services.calibrebookdownloader.annasArchiveDonatorKey`.
 This will make downloads much, much faster.

 ---

 ## Openbooks

 [Openbooks](https://github.com/evan-buss/openbooks) allows you to download books from [IRCHighWay](https://irchighway.net/).
-It's configured to download books directly to the CWA instance.
+It's configured to download books directly to your CWA instance.

 ---